peter-can-write/web-notes/angular.md

 way, it must have a `$get` property, which is the service factory.
 When called, this function must return the service instance, whatever that is.

-Furthermore, there exist convenience fuctions that take care of easing the registration of a new service.
+Furthermore, there exist convenience functions that take care of easing the registration of a new service.
 There are two most important variants: the `factory` and `service` methods.
 The former basically allows setting the function that is assigned to `$get` in the service provider, while `service`